macster110/PAMGuard_DeepLearningSegmenter/deep_learning_help.md

 ### Segmentation

 The segmentation section defines how the raw data is segmented.
-The
+Some deep learning models require a specific segmnt size and others can be run with different segment sizes.
+The Window Length is the size of the segment in smaples.
+The Hop Length is the overlap (from the strat of the segment).
+A Hop Length which is the same as the segment length means no overlap.
+If a prediciton passes threshold then the raw data from segments is saved to PAMGuard binary files.
+If concurrent segments pass a prediciton threshold then they are saved as one data unit.
+The Max remergae is the maximum number of segments that can form a single data unit before a new data unit is created.

 ### Deep learning model

-The deep leanring model section is used to select the deep leanring model.
+The deep learning model section is used to select the deep leanring model.
 The user must select the framework the mdoel is from.

 ###